Drugs saved people from the AIDS virus, so why can't they cure COVID-19? | CBC News

 "While typically a new therapeutic antibody program might take years to get in the clinic, our goal with AbCellera is to be testing potential new therapies in patients within the next four months," Daniel Skovronsky, Lilly's chief scientific officer, said in a written statement Thursday.

-Some of the company's funding comes from the Defence Advanced Projects Research Agency (DARPA), the scientific research arm of the U.S. military.
+Some of the company's funding comes from the Defense Advanced Projects Research Agency (DARPA), the scientific research arm of the U.S. military.

 Hansen says there's nothing nefarious about accepting the funding because the work is all about being able to respond quickly to new diseases.